Volunteer At NYPL

 New York, NY 10018.

 You may also email your application to email@example.com.

-Teens wanting to volunteer or their parents may enjoy reading the following article, Kids and Community Service.
+Teens wanting to volunteer or their parents may wish to read the following article, Kids and Community Service.

 Due to the large number of applications we receive, we are unable to respond to all.
 If your qualifications match with our current needs, we will contact you.
+It may take up to four weeks to respond to you.
 Please do not apply for positions that are not listed.